GNU-Ymir/Documentations/primitives/control.md

 }
 ```

-As said above, since everything is an expression, you can use *if
+As mentioned above, since everything is an expression, you can use *if
 expressions* as values.
-Every branch of the *if expression* must have
+Each branch of the *if* expression must have
-the same type, otherwise an error while be returned by the
+the same type, otherwise an error will be returned by the
 compiler.
-The value of an if, can of course be of type **`void`**.
+The value of an *if*, can of course be of type **`void`**.

 ```ymir
 def main () {